mellamoadam/CladoScope/tutorial.md

 replaceMultiallelic = TRUE # Used to change the genotype of each indiv at each locus if there is an allele that is not ref or alt present. missingSitesThreshold = c(0.6, 0.7) # Lower is more stringent.
 This is max missing sites threshold missingIndivsThreshold = 0.92 #This is the threshold used for all samples besides outgroupSamples.
 If any sample in outgroupSamples has more than missingIndivsThreshold, it is still included in subset.
 Only applicable when includeOutgroup = TRUE.
-#resetMissingIndivsToOutgroupLimit = TRUE # If this and OutgroupIncludedTF are T, missingIndivsThreshold is reset to be the minimum threshold that would include at least one outgroup sample.
-For example, if missingIndivsThreshold is 0.8 and the outgroup samples have indiv missingness values of 0.84 and 0.86, then this variable makes the actual threshold 0.84.
-This true value is reflected in the final VCF file name.
 MACMinThreshold = 3
 MAFMinThreshold = 0.05
 MinMeanDPThreshold = 6